 - Avoid Other Attractions: Bees, wasps, and ants are naturally attracted to other features of your yard, including plants and flowers.
 This is highly desirable for a healthy garden, but avoid uncovered trash, sticky soda cans, piles of manure, and other things the insects may find attractive.
 This will minimize their unintended food sources and keep insect populations under control.

 It may take several different techniques to completely minimize insect visits to hummingbird feeders.
 There are two techniques, however, that should not be used because they are potentially destructive to hummingbirds.

 - Insecticides: Even a small amount of pesticide chemicals near the hummingbird feeder can be devastating to these tiny birds.
 Do not use any sprays near the feeder, and if you do choose to use insect traps, be sure they are positioned well away from the feeder.

 - Oils: One home remedy for insects on hummingbird feeders is to use olive oil, cooking spray, petroleum jelly, or similar slippery substances around feeding ports or on the poles supporting feeders.
 While this can deter insects, it can also harm the birds by sticking to their feathers and making it more difficult, or even impossible, for them to preen and fly.

 Not All Insects Are Bad

 Not all insects are bad in a hummingbird garden, even if they do occasionally visit nectar feeders.
-Bees help pollinate flowers that can attract even more birds, and all these insects can be valuable food sources for other backyard birds.
-Simple, safe techniques can manage insects so they do not bother hummingbird feeders yet remain a valuable part of a backyard ecosystem.
+Bees help pollinate flowers that can attract even more birds, and all these insects can be valuable food sources for other birds.
+Simple, safe techniques can manage insects so they do not bother hummingbird feeders yet remain a valuable part of a natural ecosystem.